hphelion/documentation/cloudos/install.updates-extensions.md

 ---
 layout: default
-title: "Cloud OS Installation - Updated &amp; Extensions"
+title: "Updates &amp; Extensions"
 permalink: /cloudos/install/updates-extensions/
 product: cloudos

 ---

-# Cloud OS Installation - Updates &amp; Extensions
+# Updates &amp; Extensions

 This topic describes the steps to apply updates (such as hot fixes) or extensions, or both, to your deployed clouds.
-While the extensions may be optional, the updates from may be recommended, as determined by your requirements and discussion with HP Support.
+While the extensions may be optional, the updates from HP may be recommended by HP Support, as determined by your requirements and discussion with the support representative.

 Will add the updates &amp; extensions info here... this is just a PLACEHOLDER.